 8. Be sure of your target and choose it correctly:

 You can’t just start target practice anywhere and everywhere.
 Once you shoot a bullet, there’s no going back, you can’t change it’s trajectory, you can’t pray and hope it goes to another direction.
 Thus, make sure you know where you’re shooting.
 Please ensure that there is no road, household or living areas in at least 1 mile from your shooting target.
 Also, if you’re shooting in bushes or hidings, you must know what you’re shooting at.
+Make sure there is no one.
+And also, be sure that any wildlife hasn’t been hurt through your shooting.
 Shooting without knowing is a violation of the gun laws.

 9. Use the correct ammunition: